 3.7 Information on the internet

 Information, whether or not in the form of advertising, placed in, on or through a charity’s own internet site, does not qualify for zero rating.
-This is because it is not a supply of someone else’s time or space whether or not the website is owned, rented or loaned to the charity.
+This is because it is not a supply of someone else’s time or space.
+This applies regardless of whether the website is owned, rented, or loaned to the charity.
 Since the information on the website is left out of the relief, it follows that the associated design costs are also left out.